Harly-1506/Harly-1506/README.md

 ### Hi, I'm Harly :wave:
-I'm a final year Data Science student of at [**Huflit**](https://huflit.edu.vn).
-I was born and raised in a peaceful countryside.
+I'm a final year Data Science student at [**Huflit**](https://huflit.edu.vn).
+I was born and raised in peaceful countryside.
 Now I spend a lot of time researching Deep Learning.
 I wanna become an **AI Engineer** in the future

 - 👀 I’m interested in **Machine Learning** and **Deep learning**.
 Yah of course :upside_down_face:
 - 🌱 I’m currently learning **Math**, **English** and **new things**